dubiacc/website/articles/en/annulments/index.md

 demand that our shepherds apply true Catholic teaching, not modern, feminized, or emotionally-driven substitutes.

-This is how you truly "take your power back" as a Catholic man, "maintain your frame" within God's law, and fight for your family and your Faith.
+This is how you truly "take your power back" as a Catholic man - to hold on strong, but always within God's law - and fight for justice for your family and your Faith.

 ```
 {